Language selection

 From June 1 until November 30, all vessels are required to slow down to a maximum of 10 knots around Swiftsure Bank:

-Avoid whales
+Avoiding whales

 As well as following Canada’s laws and regulations, there are also voluntary measures that you can take to support the survival of Southern Resident killer whales anytime you’re on or near the water.

-Stay up-to-date on the Government of Canada’s actions to protect Southern Resident killer whales by signing up to receive Parks Canada’s e-bulletin.
+Stay up-to-date on the Government of Canada’s actions to protect Southern Resident killer whales by signing up to receive Parks Canada’s e-bulletin

 Contaminants